Time spent outdoors has many health benefits – from improving overall wellbeing to giving us a much needed boost of Vitamin D.

 To inspire the nation to make the most of the outdoors, whatever the weather, here is a range of activities suitable for all ages and interests:

 Zumba was a fitness craze that rose to popularity during the 1990s and is still one of the UK’s most popular forms of exercise nearly two decades later.
-The people behind the aerobic dance craze have recently released, Zumba Gold, a modified lower intensity version of Zumba for the over 60s.
+The people behind the aerobic dance craze have also introduced, Zumba Gold, a modified lower intensity version of Zumba for the over 60s.
 Although this is primarily taught in dance halls and gyms across the UK, during the summer some companies opt to have classes outside.

 Find classes near you here: http://www.classfinder.org.uk/fitness-class/listing/zumba-gold